by Elna Cain

 Here are only small samples of the different writing needs online businesses seek out:

-- Blog post writing – Some online companies own blogs, but not enough hours in the day to constantly update it.
+- Blog post writing – Some online companies own blogs, but not enough hours in the day to constantly update them.
 You can fulfill this void by writing quality, but engaging content for their website.

 - Copywriting – If you have a knack for advertising or marketing, copywriting is something that is in demand from many companies.

-- Press Releases – Write various press releases on technology equipment, mobile apps or residential buildings to name a few topics.
+- Press Releases – Write various press releases on technology equipment, mobile apps, or residential buildings to name a few topics.
 Writing information in a persuasive manner is important when doing press releases.

-- Web content – Companies may need someone to write their bios, product or service descriptions on their website.
-They may lack time or find it difficult to write content and will oftentimes hire it out.
+- Web content – Companies may need someone to write their bios, and product or service descriptions on their website.
+They may lack the time or find it difficult to write content and will oftentimes hire it out.